 This 45-minute show presents a virtual lesson in energy efficiency for grades 9-12.
 Through an interactive web platform, a live host will introduce entertaining improv sketches featuring a variety of characters in professionally filmed scenes from our live theatrical productions – and guide classrooms to participate in a discussion on resources and energy conservation:

-Scene 2: Two new astronaut recruits, Sally and Yuri, arrive at NASA to begin their training and immediately begin to notice that “NASA” seems more like a cheap set than Mission Control.
-Hank reveals that his NASA has an extra “S” and that NASSA stands for the Nebraska All-Senior Science Alliance, and that Sally and Yuri have been dragged into his senior class project on climate change.
+Scene 2: Two new astronaut recruits, Sally and Yuri, are excited to arrive at NASA to begin their training.
+However, shortly after meeting Darren, whom they assume to be their trainer, they begin to notice that there is something strange about Space Camp.
+Darren reveals that they have actually been diverted to NASSA – the Nebraska All-Senior Science Alliance – and that Sally and Yuri have been recruited into his senior class project on climate change.

-Scene 3: Gary, a young father, has come to the utility to apply for a job, with his recent high school graduate son Randy in tow.
+Scene 3: Gary, a young father, has come to his local power company to apply for a job, with his recent high school graduate son Randy in tow.
 While being interviewed by the utility rep, the father is visited by Kilowatt Kitty, a magical cat puppet on a cloud that only he can see.
 As dad becomes more and more freaked out by the apparent apparition, the utility rep becomes more and more interested in hiring … Randy.

 Students and teachers will also have access to a Q&A with the host, and an exclusive e-learning package that includes games, quizzes and lesson plans for the classroom that reinforce concepts from the show.
 Additionally, the program challenges your students (and staff) to save energy at home by providing Energy Kits that contain items to conserve electricity and water.